 However, we still have much to do if we are to retain our Bronze award:

 - We want to increase the number of women in senior academic leadership positions, including heads of academic departments.

 - The gender pay gap (23.23% in 2019) remains high, reflecting an under-representation of women in senior roles and an under-representation of men at lower PSS grades.

 - Career development support and opportunities for professional and support staff could be improved, including developing career pathways, mentoring and secondment opportunities.

 - We want to build on the increased representation of women at Senior Lecturer level by exploring how to better support women in making successful applications for Reader and personal Chair.

 - We need to take a more inclusive approach to flexible working with improved communication and promotion of alternative options, including part-time roles and job-sharing.

 - We need to review our support for maternity and adoption returners and those with caring responsibilities.

 - Our senior committees have a disproportionate ratio of male staff.
 We would like to work with our senior committee chairs to encourage an appropriate balance of gender, BAME and career stage representation.

-The actions we are developing in our Athena Swan Action Plan 2022-2027 seek to address these issues, and more, while continuing to break down barriers to gender equality, supporting all staff in our University community.
+The actions we have developed in our Athena Swan Action Plan 2022-2026 seek to address these issues, and more, while continuing to break down barriers to gender equality, supporting all staff in our University community.